Council Tax Calculator by Postcode 2026

 Council Tax Reduction (Low Income)

-If you are on a low income, you may qualify for a Council Tax Reduction (formerly Council Tax Benefit).
-Each council operates its own scheme, but typical reductions range from 25% to 100% of your bill.
-Universal Credit recipients, pensioners on Pension Credit, and those on Employment and Support Allowance are often eligible.
+If you are on a low income you may qualify for Council Tax Reduction (formerly Council Tax Benefit).
+Each council runs its own scheme, but reductions typically range from 25% to 100% of the bill.
+Recipients of Universal Credit, pensioners on Pension Credit, and people on income-related ESA are commonly eligible.

 People Who Don't Count for Council Tax

-- Carers providing at least 35 hours/week care
+- Live-in carers providing at least 35 hours/week of care (not for a spouse/partner)

 - Diplomats and members of visiting forces